Updated March 24, 2021 to reflect amendments made to the law.

 Biometric technology, particularly facial recognition, has caught the attention of both public and private institutions in recent years, especially as Americans have become aware of its potential for inaccuracies and biases.
 Over the past year, facial recognition technology has sparked legislation banning its use in cities across the country until researchers better understand its short- and long-term consequences.
 In December, New York became the first state to enact a moratorium on biometric identifying technology in schools—prohibiting the purchase and use of such technology until at least July 2022.
 Although the law has received significant attention for its application to facial recognition technology for school security, it applies to all biometrics and bans technology schools rely on for facilitating certain special education services, school lunch payments, temperature checks, taking attendance, and logging in to school-issued devices.
+Noting the potential for some unintended consequences, in late January, the New York legislature amended a “technical error” in the moratorium, allowing a single exception for school districts to continue conducting fingerprinted background checks for prospective employees.

 Most news stories speculated that the law was a response to events in New York’s Lockport City School District, which, despite significant criticism, launched a $2.75 million district-wide facial recognition system in January 2020.
 A concerned parent called it a “wasteful and dangerous experiment,” citing fears of the chilling effects of such surveillance on students and staff.
 Civil society organizations have raised concerns about facial recognition technology in schools, citing its invasive nature and the potential for discrimination, as well as the unique sensitivity and vulnerability of the information collected.
 A coalition of more than 40 organizations released a letter in early 2020 calling for a ban on facial recognition on college campuses, and a study by the University of Michigan published in August 2020 recommended a ban on facial recognition in schools.
 FPF supports a targeted prohibition on the use of facial recognition for school security purposes, as these systems do not offer sufficient benefits that outweigh the risks of their use.